 Theorem 2.29 (Poincaré conjecture; posed in 1904).
 Every connected compact 3-dimensional manifold which has trivial first homotopy group is actually homeomorphic to S^3 .
-Remember that "compact" and "connected" are technical conditions and just mean "finite volume" and "consists of one piece" respectively.

-Even though we call this a "conjecture," it is actually a proven result.
 Mathematicians worked on this problem for a long time, and it quickly became famous as a particularly tricky problem in the field of topology.